xayon40-12/ImplHydro/README.md

 #### 3+1D matrix format

 For the 3+1D case, the columns correspond to the X direction and the lines to the Y and Z/$\eta$ direction, where the X-Y plane correspond to the collision plane or tranverse plone in a heavy-ion collision.
-The Y direction comes first and is repeated for each cells in the Z/$\eta$ direction:
+The Y direction comes first and is repeated for each cells in the Z/$\eta$ direction.

-- line: Z, Y
--   01: 0, 0
--   02: 0, 1
-- ...
--   10: 0, 9
--   11: 1, 0
--   12: 1, 2
-- ...

 ### Output format